dsbrown1331/HardRLWithYoutube/README.md

 ## Running the project
 First execute the script to download the videos to train the featurizer (requires youtube-dl)

-`python -m download_videos.py --filename montezuma.txt`
+`python -m download_videos --filename montezuma.txt`

 Then run the train_featurizer script

-`python -m train_featurizer.py --featurizer_type tdc --videos_path montezuma.txt --initial_width 92 --initial_height 92 --desired_width 84 --desired_height 84 --num_epochs 200000 --batch_size 32 --featurizer_save_path montezuma`
+`python -m train_featurizer --featurizer_type tdc --videos_path montezuma.txt --initial_width 92 --initial_height 92 --desired_width 84 --desired_height 84 --num_epochs 200000 --batch_size 32 --featurizer_save_path montezuma`

 Once the script is done training the featurizer, it will be saved in the `featurizers/montezuma/` folder.